 The Nyero Rock Painting Caves outside Mbale town are also worth a visit.
 These caves were used to shelter the first humans to roam the earth.
 They left their mark with amazing paintings depicting the kind of like they lived thousands of years ago.

-Bird watching in Mount Elgon national park involves spotting species found nowhere else.
-Birds can be spotted in several places including the thick shrubs of the park, the Cheptui falls and at the Forest Exploration center in Kapwai.
-The park is home to the African Blue Fly-catchers, African Goshawk, Baglafecht Weaver, Black and White Casqued, Chin-spot Batis and the Baglafecht Weaver, black collared Apalis, Black-shouldered Kite, Chubb’s Cisticola, Crowned Hornbills, eastern bronze-naped pigeon, Doherty’s and Luhder’s Bush-Shrikes, Golden-Winged and Tacazze sunbirds, Hartlaub’s turaco, Mackinon’s Fiscal, Ross’s and Hartlaubs Turacos, White-chinned Prinia.
-In Uganda, the endangered Jackson’s Francolin and lammergeyer are only found in Mount Elgon national park.
+Bird watching in Mount Elgon National Park is a unique experience, as the park is home to a number of species that are not found anywhere else.
+Visitors can spot birds in a variety of locations, including the thick shrubs of the park, the Cheptui Falls, and the Forest Exploration Center in Kapwai.
+Some of the notable bird species that can be found in the park include the African Blue Fly-catcher, African Goshawk, Baglafecht Weaver, Black and White Casqued Hornbill, Chin-spot Batis, Baglafecht Weaver, Black-collared Apalis, Black-shouldered Kite, Chubb’s Cisticola, Crowned Hornbills, Eastern Bronze-naped Pigeon, Doherty’s and Luhder’s Bush-Shrikes, Golden-Winged and Tacazze Sunbirds, Hartlaub’s Turaco, McKinnon’s Fiscal, Ross’s and Hartlaub’s Turacos, and White-chinned Prinia.
+In addition, Uganda’s endangered Jackson’s Francolin and Lammergeyer can only be found in Mount Elgon National Park.

 The heavy rains and fertile soils in Mount Elgon National Park support the growth of thick forest and other vegetation that make nature walks extremely fulfilling.
 While climbing the mountain or visiting the caves, visitors encounter countless birds, wildlife, and thick montane forest.
 Entering the moorlands in the uppers slopes of the mountain exposes visitors to a beautiful landscapes and undiscovered wilderness.
 Climb Mount ElgonThe Forest Exploration Centre near the Sipi Falls organizes 3 to 7 Kilometer day hikes that offer more opportunities to marvel at the plants, ridges, valleys, caves, and animals in the park.